Dam-Sam/OUP-Microservice/README.md

 ## 🧑‍💻 Contributions & Ownership

-Although a team project, the initial codebase was largely non-functional.
+The initial codebase was largely non-functional.
 I independently:

 - Refactored all core services
 - Designed the caching and load balancing strategy
 - Built the DSL testing engine and CLI scripts
-- Engineered the final system exceeding performance expectations
+- Engineered the final system, exceeding performance expectations

 ---